sourmash-bio/sourmash/doc/new.md

 You might try sourmash if you want to -

-* identify which reference genomes are present in a metagenome
+* identify which reference genomes to map your metagenomic reads to
-* search all Genbank microbial genomes with a genome query
+* search all Genbank microbial genomes with a sequence query
-* build an annotation-free clustering of many genomes using k-mers or average nucleotide identity (ANI)
+* cluster many genomes by similarity
 * taxonomically classify genomes or metagenomes against NCBI and/or GTDB;
-* search all available reference genomes
 * search thousands of metagenomes with a query genome or sequence

 Underneath, sourmash uses [FracMinHash sketches](@@) for fast and